The business conference was over.

 All sorts of people wandered the park.

+There are plenty of family-friendly attractions in Philadelphia.
 There were families large and small, singles, couples, suited corporate folks who had wandered over after work, and this group on the barge doing their own impromptu jamming once the band finished.

 After a delicious fish taco at one of the food trucks, and making the important decision that the line at the ice cream truck was too long to mess with, I decided to walk back to my hotel via the same street that the bus had taken to bring me to the Penn’s Landing area.